mit-plv/bedrock2/ArtifactEvaluation.md

 Everything comes together in `~/bedrock2/processor/integration` .
 Module `system` in `system.v` contains the Verilog glue that ties together the CPU from `mkTop.v`, the FPGA block ram instantiated in module `ram`, and the RISC-V code from `program.hex`.
-The same `system` module also implements the SPI and GPIO peripherals the code accesses through MMIO.
 The last three rules in `Makefile` take care of compiling `system.v` and its dependencies for the specific FPGA we used;
 the three rules correspond to the traditional steps of synthesis, place & route, and bistream generation.